Invite friends and family to read the obituary and add memories.

 Cheryl Lyn (McIntyre) Rieth, 75, of Hanover, Kansas passed away peacefully at the Hanover Hospital on May 1, 2026.

-A rosary service will follow at 10:30 a.m. and the funeral service will begin at 11:00 a.m.
+A rosary service followed at 10:30 a.m. and the funeral service began at 11:00 a.m.

 Cheryl was born October 1, 1950, in Highland, KS, to John and Lila Belle (Gurney) McIntyre.
 She was a 1968 graduate of Marysville High School and Emporia State University in 1972.
 Cheryl married the love of her life and best friend, Gary, June 16, 1972, at St. John’s Catholic Church in Hanover.